 file.
 All of them (apart from md

 ) support React components natively, and it is possible to do pretty much anything since you’re building the page yourself.
-There is a
+There is a limited set of data available in the custom page’s context, enabling stuff like reading the configuration, documents or blog posts.

 Styling #